FeloMechail/BB-tweets/README.md

 3. choose whether you want to follow tweets about any console stock.

-once BB canada tweets about it, the Tweet will appear in your console/cmd a webpage will open in your browser to BB cart where you can checkout from there.
+once BB canada tweets about it, the Tweet will appear in your console/cmd a webpage will open in your browser to BB cart where you can checkout from there. it also prints out the latest tweet every 3 mins